sullichrosu/Njobvu-AI/README.md

 1) Navigate to the home page by logging in.
 2) Click "Create Project" in the upper right hand corner.
 3) Enter the name of the project.
 The name must be unique to the projects you have access to.
-4) Upload a zip file of images.
+4) Upload a zip file of images or a single video file.
 Do NOT upload a folder.
 5) Add your classes.
 These are comma separated names. "cat,dog,large mouse" will be entered as [cat][dog][large mouse].
 6) Hit submit to create your project and upload your zipfile.
 When the upload is done, you will be redirected to the home page.
+7) If you selected a video file, fill the incoming prompt with the number of frames you wish your video to be divided by.

 ![alt text](public/images/CreatePage.png)

+**(Optional) Add Image Classification to new photos**
+1) Follow previous steps but don't hit submit
+2) Select "Check to Enable Image Classification"
+3) Select a .data, .cfg, and .weight from your desired training set.
+Ensure that they are compatible with yolov4.
+4) Upload a zip file containg the configuration and weight files.
+Do NOT upload a folder.
+5) Hit submit.
+Upon completion, your project will be created with every image classified by the uploaded weights file.
 ----------------------------------------------------------------------------------------------------------------------